Packager Overview

 Technical Details

-Section titled “Technical Details”Package Format
+Section titled “Technical Details”Package Formats

 - Platform-independent for cross-system compatibility